rowanthorpe/ws-repl/README.md

 -------------

 The javascript can be used as a widget on arbitrary web-pages.
 Just place `<div id="repl"></div>` wherever you want it to appear.
-It can be customized extensively by passing parameters to the init function, for example:
+It can be customised extensively by passing parameters to the init function, for example:

 ```
 wsrepl({socketProto: 'wss', bufferLines=300, replBorderStyle: 'dashed'});
 ```

+See `defArgs` in the js lib file to see what can be customised.

 Notes
 -----